josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 While it is not part of this trial, Orbit also offers email and slack notification features so that you can set up monitoring for data issues.
 The right party will get notified and start investigating right away.

 ### Congradulations!
-You've completed this lesson!
+You've completed this challenge!

 To recap...

-## Lesson 4: Addressing concept drift with recalibration
+## Challenge 4: Addressing concept drift with recalibration

 ### The Challenge